-Using fresh blueberries, learn how to make my Blueberry Scones Recipe- a delicious treat for breakfast, brunch or even an afternoon treat.
+Learn how to make my Blueberry Scones recipe using fresh berries!
+A delicious treat for breakfast, brunch, or even an afternoon treat.
 It’s best eaten fresh from the oven and smothered with butter or jam.
+Yum!

 Hi Simply Bakers, in all the years I’ve been baking on YouTube, I have never made a scone recipe!!
 I’ve eaten a good amount of scones in my lifetime, but I never got around to baking some until now.

-In addition, I added a lemon glaze to drizzle over the scones and I’m so glad I did.
-Lemons and blueberries are a great combination- I can foresee making a lemon blueberry scone in the near feature.
+In addition, I added a lemon glaze to drizzle over the scones, and I’m so glad I did.
+I think lemons and blueberries are a great combination; I can foresee making a lemon-blueberry scone in the near future.
 I didn’t show you how to make the glaze in the video, but you can find the glaze recipe in my Lemon Cake post.

 - It is important to sift the powdered sugar to make the glaze to avoid a lumpy glaze.
 Smooth glazes are the best!